Project Engineer/Assistant Project Engineer - Metro Vancouver

 - Prepares and tracks financial aspects of projects and provides project management oversight for multiple projects including contract administration.
 Sets and monitors project schedules.
 Monitors and controls costs within own work ensuring the effective and efficient expenditure of allocated funds making recommendations to senior engineers.

-- Works on routine engineering projects and substantial components of complex engineering initiatives.
+- Works on routine engineering/asset management projects and substantial components of complex engineering/asset management initiatives.
 Works to defined scope, schedule and budget and consults senior staff on deviations.
 May lead projects with well-defined outcomes and acts as a resource to junior engineers and technical staff on routine operational issues.

 - Handles problems of some complexity requiring inspection and liaison with contractors and other staff to investigate related operating, construction, and design issues in order to ascertain alternatives.
 Assesses, evaluates and incorporates technical requirements including input from external agencies and other Metro Vancouver departments.
 Explains difficult issues and works to establish consensus and compliance.

 - Works with engineering staff and consultants and liaises with internal departments and external contacts including member municipalities, regulatory agencies and the general public; works on multiple simultaneous projects in various stages of completion.

 - Researches, analyzes, interprets, and studies technical information.
 Makes conclusions and diagnoses problems based on a sound understanding and application of engineering principles.
 Ensures quality standards are upheld in field of specialization and establishes project plans based on priorities of the unit or team.

 - Identifies non-standard conditions and makes recommendations for remedy.
 Uses judgment to adapt and apply procedures to address and resolve unusual or problem situations.
 Consults on difficult, complex or highly unusual matters or decisions and provides progress and technical updates to senior staff.